 But what's the difference between the two?
 How does an organization make its choice?
 What are the pros and cons of each option?
-And how can an organization look at the transition to IFRS 16 as an opportunity instead of a requirement?
+And how can an organization look at the transition to IFRS 16, GASB 867 and ASC 842 as an opportunity instead of a requirement?

 FRA and MRA

 To summarize, the FRA is a more comprehensive version of the MRA.
-The FRA manages the lease contracts as if IFRS 16 had always been integrated, meaning that all data from existing contracts must be reconstructed and entered into the system.
+The FRA manages the lease contracts as if IFRS 16, GASB 87 and ASC 842 had always been integrated, meaning that all data from existing contracts must be reconstructed and entered into the system.
 With the FRA, it will seem as if you have been keeping shadow accounts for years.

 The FRA is therefore a timely and expensive process, as many contracts have changed throughout their life cycle.
 Changes may include altering lease amounts, shortening or lengthening of the contract, the execution of an embedded option, indexation and revaluation of the leased objects.

 For the MRA, the data requirements are less demanding.
-In fact, with this method the idea is that IFRS 16 becomes effective on January 1, 2019.
-From that moment on, you will be entering lease contracts in the balance sheet.
-In doing so, the finance manager looks at which contracts are active on the date of the introduction of IFRS 16 and migrates the data from only those contracts.
+In fact, with this method the idea is that IFRS 16, GASB 87 and ASC 842 bacame effective on January 1, 2019.
+From that moment on, you enter lease contracts in the balance sheet.
+In doing so, the finance manager looks at which contracts are active on the date of the introduction of these new standards and migrates the data from only those contracts.

 Weighing the options